 3. Treat Symptoms

-If diarrhea continues after several days despite home treatment, see your health care provider.
-He or she may prescribe an antibiotic.
-If diarrhea still persists, the health care provider may check for resistant bacteria or parasites.
+- If diarrhea continues after several days despite home treatment, see your healthcare provider.
+They may prescribe an antibiotic.
+If diarrhea still persists, the healthcare provider may check your stool for bacteria or parasites.

-Take a child to a doctor if symptoms include bloody diarrhea, dehydration, persistent vomiting, or fever higher than 102.
+- Take a child to a doctor if symptoms include bloody diarrhea, dehydration, persistent vomiting, or fever higher than 102 degrees Fahrenheit.

 - See a health care provider if nausea or vomiting is severe enough to prevent rehydration or if you feel woozy or have a rapid heartbeat.